ARTS COME ALIVE IN SAN

 But clearly, they weren't talking about the arts-review 'zine artsSF.com!

-Welcome to the launch of the SIXTEENTH
+Welcome to the launch of the SEVENTEENTH

 good-luck season underway at

 the arts, your best source in the San Francisco Bay Area for reviews.